kdheepak/panvimdoc/doc/panvimdoc.md

 In vim doc tags are created for anchors to the internal document.
 For external links, the links are populated in a separate links section.

+If the external link is to the neovim documentation, an internal vim link is generated.
+See [cursorcolumn](https://neovim.io/doc/user/options.html#'cursorcolumn') as an example.

 ## Mappings

 Any markdown header of level 3 is a special header.
 It can be used to generate documentation of mappings.